-Your website is important for your online brand image – we are sure that you know this.
+Your website is important for your online brand image.
+You probably know this.
 But what you may not know that even a trivial mistake can turn out be a disaster.
-Here are some of the worst website designing mistakes.
-Avoid all of them, and your site may actually become better than the competition.
+Here are some of the worst website design mistakes.
+Avoid all of them, and your site will be better than the competition.

 You can disable the back button of the browser if you want.
 Now instead of going taking them to the previous page, the browser remains stuck on the same page, redirects to another unwanted location or pops up a new window.
-And this annoys your visitors, and they probably won’t even be returning to your website.
+Just be aware this annoys visitors, and they probably won’t return to your website.

-Long ago, content opening in new and multiple frames was a likable practice, but now it’s irritating and plainly unwanted.
-Multiple frames use more system resources, slow down response and complicate experience that users have on your website.
-Yes, using the tool is easy, but still, don’t.
+Long ago, content opening in new and multiple frames was a likable practice, But now it’s irritating and unwanted.
+Multiple frames use more system resources, slow down response, and complicate user experience on your website.
 After all, if your visitors did want to open things in new windows, they can make use of tabbed browsing.

 Even if your visitors want to buy from you, they can’t until you tell them how to reach out to you.
 So rather than putting contact details in minuscule fonts on the corner of the page, where they’ll be barely noticeable, put them out front, and in multiple places.

 The navigation of your website should be clean and easy.
-You should be able to tell your visitors where they should go next – add a navigation bar on each of the page, either at the top or on the side.
+You should be able to tell your visitors where they should go next.
+To do this, add a navigation bar on each of the page, either at the top or on the side.
 Also, put up a sitemap on your website in the navigation bar or in the footer.
 And link every page with the home page as well.
 A good website design company will make sure to set up proper navigation.

-OneCom Media’s team is made up of seasoned professionals and digital marketing experts that know how to drive results.
-Contact us today by calling (877) 837-6724 to learn more about our website design and development services
+OneCom Media & Marketing‘s team is made up of seasoned professionals and digital marketing experts that know how to drive results.
+Contact us today to learn more about our website design and development services.